dmulholl/dotfiles/readme.md

     Usage: dot <command>

-      Interface to the dotfiles utility functions.
+      Management utility for the dotfiles installation.

     Commands:
       update    update the local repository